Exodus-Privacy/website/content/post/abortion-bill.en.md

 Some users flag that shops/e-shops that store your buying history may also be a risk.
 Your purchase history of menstrual hygiene products can also be requested by state police to reveal an illegal abortion.
 Some propose to desynchronize your purchases of menstrual hygiene products, pay in cash, and cancel your loyalty card (because it is identifying the buyer).

-#### Recommandations for users
+#### Recommendations for users

-This abortion law do not impact the freedom of women, it may also impact their health[^11] [^12].
+This abortion law does not only impact the freedom of women, it may also impact their health[^11] [^12].
 So it is important to give some advice to enable users to protect themselves.

 As usual we can advise to use search engines that consume less data, such as DuckDuckGo and Startpage, use encrypted messaging services such as Signal or ProtonMail, and virtual private networks (VPN) to hide your real location, not browse while identified on some services like Google, clear cookies at browser exit, configure your browser to request web sites not to track you...
 Use open source app solutions, or cloudless solutions is also a good classic advice.
 Avoid using social network to discuss or disclose any sensible topics that you may not want to be turned against you later on.
 Remember that the internet does not forget anything, nothing is really private and something that you said 10 years ago could be an issue in a far future.